Skip to main content

 Legal and Regulatory Environment

-The FIA has adopted International Financial Reporting Standards (IFRS) and IFRS for Small and Medium-sized entities (IFRS for SMEs) to be applied in the preparation of financial statements.
-IFRS have been required for application since 2007 by large private companies and public companies as defined under the Companies Act.
-In addition, banking and financial institutions, companies that are majority-owned by the government, superannuation funds, insurance companies, and insurance broking entities are also required to apply IFRS.
-IFRS for SMEs is required for application by small and medium private companies effective January 2011, superseding previously effective Fiji Accounting Standards.
+The Fiji Institute of Chartered Accountants (FICA), established under the Fiji Institute of Chartered Accountants Act 2021, is responsible for adopting accounting and auditing standards in the jurisdiction.
+FICA has adopted International Financial Reporting Standards (IFRS) and IFRS for Small and Medium-sized Entities (IFRS for SMEs) for application in Fiji.
+IFRS are required for application by large private companies and public companies as defined under the Companies Act.
+In addition, certain entities with public interest characteristics, including banking and financial institutions, companies majority-owned by the government, superannuation funds, insurance companies, and insurance broking entities, are also required to apply IFRS.
+IFRS for SMEs are required for application by small and medium-sized private companies.

 Adoption of International Standards